The nearby He-rich superluminous supernova SN 2021bnw during photospheric phases

 \subtitle{}

-\abstract {} {We present and interpret the data of the nearby hydrogen-deficient but helium-rich superluminous supernova SN~2021bnw which reached a magnitude of $-20.7$ at maximum luminosity in $g$ band.} {We discuss the light curves and spectra of SN~2021bnw based on its spectro-photometric follow up exploiting different observational facilities.
-We reproduce the NIR spectrum of SN~2021bnw with \texttt{TARDIS} to inspect the chemical composition at late photospheric phases and identify helium features.
-We also use a \texttt{STELLA} model coupling hydrodynamics and radiation transport to constrain the physical parameters of the explosion assmunig a $^{56}$Ni+CSM scenario.} {We suggest that SN~2021bnw was mainly powered by the interaction of the ejecta with a previously lost He-rich circumstellar material, coupled with a central power source.} {This work expands the data sample of He-rich superluminous supernovae rich (SLSNe Ib) and, assuming a single progenitor scenario, can constrain the masses and the physics of their progenitors.} \titlerunning{A nearby He-rich superluminous supernova at photospheric phases} \authorrunning{Fiore et al.} \keywords{supernovae: individual }
+\abstract {} {We present and interpret the data of the nearby hydrogen-deficient but helium-rich superluminous supernova SN~2021bnw, which reached a magnitude of $-20.7$ at maximum luminosity in $g$ band.} {We discuss the light curves and spectra of SN~2021bnw based on its spectro-photometric follow-up, exploiting different observational facilities.
+We reproduced the near-IR spectrum of SN~2021bnw with \texttt{TARDIS} to inspect the chemical composition at late photospheric phases and identify helium features.
+We also used a \texttt{STELLA} model coupling hydrodynamics and radiation transport to constrain the physical parameters of the explosion assuming a $^{56}$Ni+CSM scenario.} {We suggest that SN~2021bnw was mainly powered by the interaction of the ejecta with a previously lost He-rich circumstellar material, coupled with a central power source.} {This work expands the data sample of He-rich superluminous supernovae (SLSNe Ib), and for a single-progenitor scenario, it can constrain the masses and physics of their progenitors.} \titlerunning{A nearby He-rich superluminous supernova in photospheric phases} \authorrunning{Fiore et al.} \keywords{supernovae: individual }

 \nolinenumbers